peterzieba/5Vpld/README.md

 ## Digital (free, use schematics instead of logic equations / programming)
 "Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes."

 This is an interesting option as one can create a schematic and have a .JED file generated for a GAL16V8 or GAL22V10.
-If one provides the fitters to Digital, it can produce .JED files for the ATF150x series as well.
+If one provides the [Atmel fitter](atmel-fitters/) to Digital, it can produce .JED files for the ATF150x series as well.
 Note that this is more of an educational tool for learning about logic.
 You may have trouble if you expect fullly featured support of these devices (Tri-state pins, Bi-directional IO, etc.)
 * https://github.com/hneemann/Digital
 If this appeals to you, you might be interested in similar software (though no support for the Atmel parts):
 * <a href="http://www.cburch.com/logisim/">Logisim</a>
 * <a href="https://github.com/logisim-evolution/logisim-evolution">Logisim Evolution</a>

 ## Yosys (Open Source with Atmel Fitters for ATF150x, experimental)
-In theory, one can use Yosys Open SYnthesis Suite (Yosys) with the help of the Atmel Fitters a specific CPLD and a techmap to produce .JED files.
+In theory, one can use Yosys Open SYnthesis Suite (Yosys) with the help of the [Atmel fitter](atmel-fitters/) a specific CPLD and a techmap to produce .JED files.
 This is a bit more experimental, but some have managed to make this work.
 This allows an almost entirely open-source workflow using Verilog, and probably <a href="https://icestudio.io/">Icestudio</a> if one prefers schematic capture as well.
 A good place to start would be using the <a href="https://github.com/YosysHQ/oss-cad-suite-build">OSS CAD Suite</a> to get the big parts of the suite set up.
 After that, there are two approaches to making this work:
 * https://github.com/whitequark/prjbureau
   * prjbureau demonstrates going from RTLIL to a .JED file
 * https://github.com/hoglet67/atf15xx_yosys/